NumNumV/ipv4-ipv6-regex/README.md

 # IPv4-IPv6-Regex
-This regex matches IPv4 and IPv6 format (compatible with IPv6 short format)
+This regex matches IPv4 and IPv6 format (compatible with IPv6 short format like fe80::1)

 _`DISCLAIMER: USE AT YOUR OWN RISK.
 DO NOT USE THIS REGEX FOR SECURITY APPLICATIONS UNTIL YOU HAVE TESTED IT MULTIPLE TIMES.
 ERRORS CAN OCCUR.`_